 Should your personal injury claim be upheld, it is the insurance company that pays out the compensation you are awarded.
-It is also worth noting that most personal injury claims never go before a judge with the majority of liability insurance providers prefer to come to an “out of court” settlement with claimants.
+It is also worth noting that most personal injury claims never go before a judge with the majority of liability insurance providers prefering to come to an “out of court” settlement with claimants.

 Do I Have Workers Rights If I Am Injured in an Accident at Work?